-I recently posted a Black-Eyed Pea & Rice Salad (I loooove that salad!) so I thought today would be a great day to talk about Black-Eyed Peas, how to shop for them and how to cook them.
-(If you are looking for Black Eyed Peas, the meal, like you would serve for New Year’s, see my post on Traditional Black Eyed Peas.)
+I recently posted a Black-Eyed Pea & Rice Salad (I loooove that salad!) so I thought today would be a great day to talk about how to make Black-Eyed Peas, whether Black-Eyed Peas Stove Top, Instant Pot, Slow Cooker.
+If you are looking for Black Eyed Peas, the meal, like you would serve for New Year’s, see my post on Traditional Black Eyed Peas.

 good to stuff to know about black-eyed peas